ABRG-Models/BarrelEmerge/README.md

 ```

 **Note:** The simulation is computationally demanding.
 It takes about
-  10 minutes to run the Fig. 1C simulation on a 6-core gaming laptop
+10 minutes to run the 50000 steps of Fig. 1C simulation on a 6-core
-  (with a Core i9 intel processor and when compiled with OpenMP to use
+gaming laptop (with an Intel Core i9 8th gen processor and when
+compiled with OpenMP to use all the cores).
+That's about 12 seconds
-  all the cores).
-Be prepared to wait on a lesser machine!
+for 1000 steps.
+Be prepared to wait on a lesser machine: On a MacBook
+Air (Core i3 10th gen dual core) and *without* OpenMP, 1000 steps took
+about 400 seconds so the full Fig 1 simulation would take over 5 hours
+to complete!

 If you have any trouble, please post an issue on github at
 https://github.com/ABRG-Models/BarrelEmerge/issues and I will do my